awsdocs/amazon-aurora-user-guide/doc_source/CHAP_SettingUp_Aurora.md

 If your account already includes an IAM user with full AWS administrative permissions, you can skip this section\.

-When you first create an Amazon Web Services \(AWS\) account, you begin with a single sign\-in identity\.
-That identity has complete access to all AWS services and resources in the account\.
-This identity is called the AWS account *root user*\.
-When you sign in, enter the email address and password that you used to create the account\.
+When you first create an AWS account, you begin with one sign\-in identity that has complete access to all AWS services and resources in the account\.
+This identity is called the AWS account *root user* and is accessed by signing in with the email address and password that you used to create the account\.

 **Important**
-We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones\.
-Instead, adhere to the [best practice of using the root user only to create your first IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)\.
-Then securely lock away the root user credentials and use them to perform only a few account and service management tasks\.
-To view the tasks that require you to sign in as the root user, see [Tasks that require root user credentials](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.
+We strongly recommend that you do not use the root user for your everyday tasks\.
+Safeguard your root user credentials and use them to perform the tasks that only the root user can perform\.
+For the complete list of tasks that require you to sign in as the root user, see [Tasks that require root user credentials](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html#aws_tasks-that-require-root) in the *AWS General Reference*\.

 **To create an administrator user for yourself and add the user to an administrators group \(console\)**